The Interior Design Letter of Agreement

 Tidbit: If there are any significant revisions to the final design concept the client will be billed on an hourly basis as per Phase III (see Phase III below).

 Phase III-Project Management, Hourly Fees and Retainers

-First, determine if your client will be purchasing the goods.
+First, determine if your client will purchase the goods.
 Explain the benefits of a project manager to the client.
 One advantage of working with a PM is a substantial saving of time and money.
-The PM is not only there to purchase products, but may be involved with the contractors, electrician, tiles, wall coverings, window treatments and custom orders.
+The PM does not only purchase products, but is involved with the contractors, electrician, tiles, wall coverings, window treatments and custom orders.

-Next, designer fees shall be compensated on an hourly $ basis.
-The PM hourly service charges will be invoiced to the client in 5-10 hour increments.
+Next, designer fees are compensated on an hourly $ basis.
+The PM hourly service charges are invoiced to the client in 5-10 hour increments.
 A retainer fee is set up and vary from $1,500 to $3,500 a month depending on the scope of work.
-When it’s time to bill, the invoice will be applied to the retainer.
-If the client does not use up all of the funds within a month, the amount on the retainer is automatically rolled over into the following month.
-Access to a balance sheet is provided to the client showing the hours and amount for each transaction.
+When it’s time to bill, the invoice is applied to the retainer.
+If the client does not use up all of the funds within a month, the amount on the retainer is automatically rolled into the following month.
+Furthermore, access to a balance sheet is provided to the client showing the hours and amount for each transaction.